Logalizer/LogalizerConfigurator/plan.md

   - [ ] Drag drop with <https://dndkit.com/>
 - [ ] Bug: Show alert in a modern format with close button
 - [ ] Edit button on array provider is opening an input field, make it modern
+- [ ] Add filter by group and translation print option to translations pane